Take Notice Fund

 NPN envisions a world in which artists of color living and working in the South have the power, resources, and opportunities to thrive.
 The Take Notice Fund honors BIPOC artists living and working in Louisiana, providing funding to advance their artistic practices.

-“This grant will celebrate artists and culture bearers whose work demonstrates artistic excellence and dedication to their practices,” says Stephanie Atkins, Director of Local Programs.
-“NPN is committed to building visibility and resources for artists living and working outside large arts centers whose bodies of work contribute to this country’s discourse about racial equity and cultural preservation.
-Take Notice is launching in our home state of Louisiana, and it is our aim to grow this program in recognition of the many artists and culture bearers in the South who we hope to honor through these grants.”
+“This grant will celebrate artists and culture bearers whose work demonstrates artistic excellence and dedication to their practices,” says Stephanie Atkins, Director of Southern Programs.
+“NPN is committed to building visibility and resources for artists living and working outside large art centers whose bodies of work contribute to this country’s discourse about racial equity and cultural preservation.
+This is the fourth round of the Take Notice Fund serving creatives in our home state of Louisiana, and it is our aim to grow this program in recognition of the many artists and culture bearers in the South who we continue to honor through these grants.”

-This pilot grant program will award 30+ artists and culture bearers per year through a competitive application process.
+The grant program awards 30 artists and culture bearers each year through a competitive application process.
 Grant funds are unrestricted and intended to support an artist’s creative practice and/or wellbeing.

-Take Notice is a program of the National Performance Network and is supported with funding from the Ford Foundation’s Creativity and Free Expression program.
+The National Performance Network's Take Notice Fund was created with seed funding from The Ford Foundation’s Creativity and Free Expression program.

 Resources & Dates